-- Increasing traffic to website (conversions)
+- Increasing traffic to the website (conversions)

-- Generating high quality leads (conversions)
+- Generating high-quality leads and new customers (conversions)

 - Getting more sales (conversions)

-Make sure you’re focusing on the right goals from the beginning.
-Or else you may not see the kind of results you want to see.
+Make sure you’re focusing on the right goals from the beginning, or else you may not see the kind of results you want to see.